Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Geometric estimates

 \section{Geometric estimates}

-In this section we provide the crucial geometric estimates required to eliminate recollisions of the backwards interaction flow.
-This elimination will enable us to compare the difference \eqref{differences} of the BBGKY hierarchy truncated observable, given in \eqref{bbgky truncated time} and the Boltzmann hierarchy truncated observable, given in \eqref{boltzmann truncated time}, in the scaled limit.
+In this section we provide the crucial geometric estimates, many of them novel, which will be of fundamental importance in eliminating recollisions of the backwards interaction flow in Section \ref{sec_stability} and Section \ref{sec_elimination}.